badoo/MVICore/mvicore-todo-app/0-simple-reducer/README.md

 Business rules can be complex, and MVICore reflects that. `Feature` can be composed many elements, which are mostly optional and can be used only when required.
-However, there is one compulsory component: `Reducer`.
+However, there is one compulsory element: `Reducer`.

 Reducer handles updates of the state.
 It is a part that guarantees state consistency and sequential modification.
 For more information, check [this page.](../../documentation/features/reducerfeature.md)